mgasperini/introduction-to-numpy/attributes-of-an-array-and-creating-basic-array/90-Creating Basic NumPy Arrays.md

-# Creating Basic NumPy Arrays

 ### array( )

-You can use array() function to create a numpy array.
+You can use the array() function to create a numpy array.

 You can see here the first row in arr is nothing but the first inner list \[1, 2, 5, 7] and similarly the other rows are other inner lists index wise.

 ![image.png](https://dphi-live.s3.amazonaws.com/media_uploads/image_44efcf1dafe3476e97b5f5529e7c7905.png)

 ### arange( )

 Use arange() function to create collection of continuous integers.

 ![image.png](https://dphi-live.s3.amazonaws.com/media_uploads/image_aa60921d6a504e1f9042be8a10a69062.png)

 Here, 10 means arange will generate first 10 integers starting from 0.
 Similarly if you pass 5 in bracket, it will generate numbers from 0 to 4 (i.e. first 5 integers) \[ 0, 1, 2, 3, 4 ]